zeng-ziyin/NUPoint-Net/README.md

 # Not All Points Created Equally: Non-Uniformly Learning for Point Cloud Semantic Segmentation

-Here is the PyTorch implementation of **_NUPoint-Net: Non-Uniformly Learning for Point Cloud Semantic Segmentation_**.
+Here is the implementation of **_NUPoint-Net: Non-Uniformly Learning for Point Cloud Semantic Segmentation_**.

 We released the Code of S3DIS.
 And the next step will be released after receiving clear review comments.